deathworlders/online/content/books/deathworlders/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 He also didn’t use running suits.
 Ever.
 And he had no reason to be anywhere near the hotel...

-Nevertheless, Gabbed tracked him via the street cameras as, at the wrong time of day and in the wrong kind of clothing, he traced a lazy loop through the wrong part of town, then over Westbridge, along riverside park, and back across the bridge by Rooney’s, two laps around the Alien Quarter’s perimeter and then back across town to jog around Palace Lake.
+Nevertheless, Gabe tracked him via the street cameras as, at the wrong time of day and in the wrong kind of clothing, he traced a lazy loop through the wrong part of town, then over Westbridge, along riverside park, and back across the bridge by Rooney’s, two laps around the Alien Quarter’s perimeter and then back across town to jog around Palace Lake.

 It was a decent run.
 A lot further than Gabe himself ever bothered with nowadays.
 And every last step of it was in clear view of the cameras.